go101/go101/pages/generics/555-type-constraints-and-parameters.md

 Two different type parameters are never identical.

 The type of a type parameter is a constraint, a.k.a an interface type.
-This means the underlying type of a type parameter type is an interface type.
+This means the underlying type of a type parameter type should be an interface type.
 However, this doesn't mean a type parameter behaves like an interface type.
 Its values may not box non-interface values and be type asserted (as of Go 1.18).
+In fact, it is almost totally meaningless to talk about underlying types of type parameters.
+We just need to know that the underlying type of a type parameter is not itself.
+And we ought to think that two type parameters never share an identical underlying type, even if the constraints of the two type parameters are identical.

 In fact, a type parameter is just a placeholder for the types in its type set.
-So it generally behaves as (the common traits of) the types in its type set in many situations.
+Generally speaking, it represents a type which owns the common traits of the types in its type set.

 As the underlying type of a type parameter type is not the type parameter type itself, the tilde form `~T` is illegal if `T` is type parameter.
-So the following (equivalent) type parameter lists are illegal, because, as mentioned above, the type in a tilde form mustn't be an interface type and its underlying type must be itself.
+So the following (equivalent) type parameter lists are illegal.
-Here the both of the conditions are not satisfied.

 ```Go
 [A int, B ~A]                       // error